DevExpress-Examples/asp-net-web-forms-implement-theme-selector/Readme.md

 ## Overview

-Follow the steps below to allow users to implement a theme selector:
+Follow the steps below to implement a theme selector:

 1. Copy files from the folders listed below to the corresponding folders in your application.